stewalec/hugo-sleek/exampleSite/content/about.md

 Hugo Sleek is a bare-bones, minimal Hugo theme based off **[XMin](https://github.com/yihui/hugo-xmin)** by [Yihui Xie](https://yihui.org).

-It is a simple theme that supports a navigation menu, a home page, other single pages, lists of pages, blog posts, tags, and RSS.
+It is a simple theme that supports a navigation menu, a home page, other single pages, lists of pages, blog articles, tags, and RSS.
 That is all.
 Nothing fancy.
 CSS has been kept to a minimum and JavaScript has not been included at all.
 However, JavaScript can easily be introduced through the use of the <a href="https://codeberg.org/stewalec/hugo-sleek/src/branch/master/layouts/partials">`{head,foot}-custom.html`</a> partials.
 This theme does not contain any images, and is a plain-text theme.

 ## `hugo.yaml` (the config file)

-For the example site, I defined permalinks for two sections, `posts` and `notes`, so that the links to pages under these directories will contain the date info, e.g. This is optional, and it is up to your personal taste of URLs.
+For the example site, I defined permalinks for two sections, `articles` and `notes`, so that the links to pages under these directories will contain the date info, e.g. This is optional, and it is up to your personal taste of URLs.

 ```
 permalinks:
   notes: "/notes/:year/:month/:day/:slug/"
-  posts: "/posts/:year/:month/:day/:slug/"
+  articles: "/articles/:year/:month/:day/:slug/"
 ```

 You can define the menus through `menu.main` and `menu.footer`: